liferay-search/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/02-web-content/03-designing-uniform-content/01-designing-structured-content-intro.markdown

 that content.
 Content won't get stale, because you can take advantage of the [Scheduling](/docs/7-2/user/-/knowledge_base/u/scheduling-web-content-publication) feature to determine when content is displayed and when it's removed.
-Additionally, you can configure @product@'s built-in [Workflow](/docs/7-2/user/-/knowledge_base/u/workflow) system to set up a review and publishing process so only what you want winds up on the live site.
+Additionally, you can configure @sharepoint@'s built-in [Workflow](/docs/7-2/user/-/knowledge_base/u/workflow) system to set up a review and publishing process so only what you want winds up on the live site.
 This gives you what you need to run everything from a simple, one-page web